amitsaha/echorand.me/content/talks.rst

 You Have Written A Web Application, Now What? - Python Web Conference, March 2021
 ---------------------------------------------------------------------------------

-Details [here](https://2021.pythonwebconf.com/presentations/you-have-written-a-web-application-now-what).
+Details `here <https://2021.pythonwebconf.com/presentations/you-have-written-a-web-application-now-what>`__.
 Videos and slides will be coming up later on.